fragaria/website/_drafts/2018-11-12-building-a-simple-company-website-the-hard-way-vertical-rhythm.md

 Once we have the shift, we need to move our text downwards on the baseline.
 We can do that easily by adding `padding-top`.
-Unfortunately, this has a side-effect: it pushes the elements below the one in question too.
-In order to compensate, we need to set the the same value multiplied by &ndash;1 as our `margin-bottom`.
+Unfortunately, this has a side-effect: it pushes the elements below the one in question, too.
+In order to compensate, we need to set the same value multiplied by &ndash;1 as our `margin-bottom`.

 If you’re interested in details of the algorithm, please look at the [blog post](https://medium.com/@razvanonofrei/aligning-type-to-baseline-the-right-way-using-sass-e258fce47a9b)